Change Resilience at Work- How to Help Employees Better Handle Change

 Change Resilience at Work vs. Change as a Threat

-To many people, organizational change feels like a threat to the current company culture.
+We know from change management training and project postmortem data that organizational change often feels like a threat to the current company culture, individuals, and teams.
 Wouldn’t it be wonderful if we could increase the levels of change resilience at work to minimize the threats and help people persevere through difficult and important organizational changes?

 What Employees Report Being Most Afraid of During Times of Change

-Change management consulting experts say that it takes resilience.
+Change management consulting experts say that, regardless of the roots of change resistance, it takes change resilience to move people forward.
 Resilience is defined as the capacity to recover quickly from difficulties; toughness.
 The ability of a substance or object to spring back into shape; elasticity.
-The good news is that if you or your organization don’t have change resilience, you can learn it.
+The good news is that if you or your organization don’t have change resilience, you can build it.

 How to Create More Change Resilience at Your Organization

-If you want to create more change resilient people to better handle organizational change, make sure they follow lessons learned from our change management simulation:
+If you want to create more change resilient people, help your teams to adopt these 5 lessons learned from our change management simulation:

 The Bottom Line